Costs and reimbursements

 Changing health insurance

 You can change healthcare insurance once a year.
 We advise you to take a genuine reimbursement policy because you will then have the most freedom in choosing a doctor, hospital or GGZ institution.
 Although a reimbursement policy costs a little more in terms of premium than a natura-policy, you will often be reimbursed much more.
 Pay attention!
-Till 31 December you will be able to change healthcare insurer.
+Switching to another health insurer for the coming year must be done before 31 December.

 When you seek care from a non-contracted GGZ institution, it is important to first determine what exactly the reimbursement will be for the treatment you want to follow and which conditions are linked to this by the healthcare insurer.